 - Example One – Mr A works for the State Government.
 He has worked for the last 15 years, and decides to retire from his service at the end of the 15th The amount of gratuity paid to him is Rs.
 35 lakhs.
 Determine the amount of tax payable by Mr. A.

-Since Mr A is a government employee, any gratuity paid to him is fully exempt from tax.
+Since Mr A is a government employee, any gratuity amount would be fully exempt from tax.
 Therefore, Mr A does not have any tax liability on his gratuity even though it has exceeded the mandated amount of 20 lakhs.

 How to calculate gratuity limit exemption for private sector employees?